GitOpsCon2023-gitops-edge-configuration/gitops-config/README.md

 # gitops-config
-this repo has been moved to https://github.com/cgcollab/packaging-demo-v1
+This repo has been moved to https://github.com/cgcollab/packaging-demo-v1